 Spinal stenosis affects the space within your spine, which may irritate or compress the spinal cord or nerves.
 Though not everyone with spinal stenosis has pain, those that do may experience a worsening of their symptoms over time.
-Board-certified interventional pain management physicians Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD, at Gramercy Pain Center in Holmdel, Ocean Township and Browns Mills, New Jersey, specialize in the treatment of spinal stenosis symptoms.
+Board-certified interventional pain management physicians Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD, at Gramercy Pain Center in Holmdel, Red Bank and Montclair, New Jersey, specialize in the treatment of spinal stenosis symptoms.
 To schedule a consultation, call the office or book online today.

 Spinal stenosis occurs when the bony openings within your spine narrow, limiting space for your nerve roots and spinal cord.
 Over time, the narrowing may worsen and compress the spinal cord or nerves, causing pain.

 You can develop spinal stenosis in any part of your spine, but it most often occurs in the cervical (neck) or lumbar (lower back) spine.

 Though some people are born with a narrow spinal canal, spinal stenosis most often occurs from structural changes in the spine, such as herniated or bulging discs, degenerative disc disease, arthritis, or a spinal injury.

 Spinal stenosis symptoms vary and usually start out mild and worsen over time.
 With spinal stenosis, you may experience:

 Not everyone with spinal stenosis develops symptoms.

 If you’re experiencing any symptoms of spinal stenosis, you may benefit from interventional pain management.

 Gramercy Pain Center takes an integrated approach to care.
 Your provider combines various therapies and medications with minimally invasive interventional pain management procedures to alleviate your symptoms and improve your quality of life.